 Children must be at least 3 years old.
 A parent/legal guardian must sign for a child's library card through age 15.
 Children, ages 16 and 17, may get their own card with proper ID.

 First-time borrowers are limited to 5 items.
-Otherwise, you may have as many as 50 items out on your card at any one time.
+Otherwise, you may have 10 videos and as many as 50 items out on your card at any one time.

 Most items circulate for 21 days, and most are renewable 2 times.
 You can renew your materials by telephone, online or in person.